matthew-brett/cfd2019/notebooks/extra/mean_sq_deviations.md

 ## The mean and squared differences

 This page is assumes a lot more maths than the standard bit of the course.
-In particular, it assumes that that you know the basics of finding the [derivative](https://en.wikipedia.org/wiki/Derivative) of a function.
+In particular, it assumes that you know the basics of finding the [derivative](https://en.wikipedia.org/wiki/Derivative) of a function.

 In practice this means that, if you are in the US, you will need to have taken